Privileges, Limits, and Requirements of a Private Pilot License

 FAR 67.401: Special Issuance of Medical Certificates

 It does not have to be issued under any circumstances.
-It’s a discretionary option, not a regular part of the process of evaluating candidates that may not meet medical requirements.
+It’s a discretionary option, not a regular part of the process of evaluating candidates who may not meet medical requirements.

 Statements of Demonstrated Ability (SODA)